 "The irony is that the market will soon see Battlefield 6 sales figures.
 If orders are high, buyers will demand a premium.
 The question arises: why make an offer right now?
 Perhaps it would have been smarter to do it six months ago, when the Battlefield 6 data was unknown."

 "If you use consensus forecasts, the IRR will be in the low to mid single digits.
 From a financial point of view, this is not the most rational move.
-Perhaps the Saudis have strategic motives, but economically the deal raises questions."
+Perhaps the Saudis have strategic motives, but the deal raises economic questions."